openstandia/Nextjs-docs-ja/scripts/konjacbot/README.md

 ### Description

-- Acquire the [prompt](./prompt) for the language specified by `-l`.
+- Acquires the [prompt](./prompt) for the specified language using `-l`.
-- Read the md(x) files listed in the specified diff file and translate using the OpenAI API.
+- Reads the md(x) files listed in the specified diff file and translates them using the OpenAI API.
-- Output the translation results to a file.
+- Outputs the translation results to a file.

 ## [Document Modifications](./mod.mts)